 Anytime you are in a motor vehicle accident, particularly a motorcycle accident, you should go to the emergency department or visit your doctor immediately.
 This is true even when you do not believe you are injured or hurt in any way.
 You may have actually sustained soft tissue damage or other serious injury, but do not yet have pain or outward signs of those injuries’ existence.
 Your body operates in a heightened state of adrenaline after your accident and may mask the extent of your injuries through those natural defenses.
 You could even have internal injuries that you are not yet aware of, needing a proper diagnosis by a doctor to understand and have proof of your actual serious condition.
 Old injuries from before your accident may also be exacerbated in the motorcycle wreck.
 Those must be documented.

-Call the Cantor Injury Lawyers for the Legal Help You Need
+Call the Hirsch & Lyon Accident Law for the Legal Help You Need

 Call Your Insurance Company